Shakti Peethas

 13. Kamakhya

-The Shakti Peeth is located in Guwahati, Assam where Sati's womb had fallen.
+The Shakti Peeth is located in Guwahati, Assam, where Sati's womb had fallen.
 The shrine is also one of the most revered centres of Tantric traditions.
-The goddess Kamakhya is regarded as the goddess of desire and a form of the goddess Kubjika or goddess Kali.
-She is depicted with twelve arms, six heads of varying colours and seated upon a lotus coming out from the navel of Shiva, who in turn lies atop a lion.
+The goddess Kamakhya is regarded as the goddess of desire and she is depicted with twelve arms, six heads of varying colours and seated upon a lotus coming out from the navel of Shiva, who in turn lies atop a lion.
 She carries a lotus, trident, sword, bell, discus, bow, arrows, club, goad, bowl, shield and one hand in Abhaya mudra.

 16. Mangalagauri